Resonant dynamics of spin cluster in a periodically driven one-dimensional Rydberg lattice: Summary and Discussion

 \section{Summary and Discussion}

-In summary, we investigated the relaxation dynamics of the spin cluster in a 1D Rydberg lattice system under high-frequency driving field, and find a resonant frequency where the spin clusters exhibit ballistic expansion with half the spreading rate compared to the case under facilitation conditions before the domain walls of spin cluster collide.
-After the first collision, the spin clusters exhibit subdiffusive dynamics.
-While for an initial excitation with a Gaussian distribution of momentum $\pi$, the spin cluster exhibits ballistic expansion, and the total Rydberg density is conserved in the entire time domain.
+In summary, we investigate the relaxation dynamics of the spin cluster in a 1D Rydberg lattice system under high-frequency driving field, and find a resonant frequency where the spin clusters exhibit ballistic expansion with half the spreading rate compared to the case under facilitation conditions before the domain walls of the spin cluster collide.
+After the first collision, the spin clusters exhibit subdiffusive dynamics, while for an initial excitation with a Gaussian distribution of momentum $\pi$, the spin cluster exhibits ballistic expansion, and the total Rydberg density is conserved in the entire time domain.
 Moreover, we show that near the resonant driving frequency, the spin clusters manifest the coexistence of oscillation and expansion dynamics, and the Bloch-like oscillation of the spin cluster, for different initial excitations.

-These results demonstrate the rich dynamic behaviors in the driven Rydberg spin lattices.
+These features are highly promising for experimental verification in future research.
+In the Rydberg lattice system, the time-dependent driving fields can be readily implemented experimentally through the Rydberg lasers with time-varying Rabi frequency \cite{Bluvstein2021}.
+The single-site addressability allows for the individual excitation of atoms from the ground to the Rydberg state \cite{Bernien2017, de2017optical}, and thus the spin cluster state is feasible in experiments.
+While the preparation of initial state with Gaussian distribution is more difficult, the former work \cite{surace2021scattering} suggests a protocol to generating a narrow momentum distribution of spin wave packet.
+For example, on the left side of the spin chain, a spatially localized spin flip is generated by spatially inhomogeneous fields.
+The sharp variation in the field parameters allows only components with specific momenta to propagate to the right, thereby achieving momentum filtering.
+It is also possible to implement a similar protocol to our work by introducing an inhomogeneity into the lattice.